2023 Best Value Allied Health Professions Bachelor's Degree Schools in Michigan

 In-state tuition fees for undergraduate students at Oakland are $15,723 per year.

 Eastern Michigan University came in at #9 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan ranking.
-Eastern Michigan is a fairly large public school located in the large suburb of Ypsilanti.
+Eastern Michigan is a large public school located in the large suburb of Ypsilanti.

-Wayne State University came in at #10 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan ranking.
-Wayne State is a fairly large public school located in the large city of Detroit.
+Wayne State University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #10 on the list.
+Wayne State is a fairly large public school located in the city of Detroit.

 The average tuition and fees for an in-state undergraduate at Wayne State are $15,882 a year.
 Allied Health majors at Wayne State take out an average of $24,541 in student loans while working on their Bachelor's Degree.